 This process may result in sagging skin.

 Taking testosterone can help replace that loss mass in the skeletal muscle and restore much of the strength that was lost.

 This issue is more than just cosmetic.

-Reduced muscle mass leads to higher frequency in falls, inability to maintain balance and weight gain.
+Reduced muscle mass leads to a higher frequency in falls, inability to maintain balance and weight gain.

 Giving you more than just 1 reason to build those muscles up.